The Grand Strategy of the Habsburg Empire

 A study in adaptive statecraft, The Grand Strategy of the Habsburg Empire offers lessons on how to navigate a messy geopolitical map, stand firm without the advantage of military predominance, and prevail against multiple rivals.

-A. Wess Mitchell is former President of the Center for European Policy Analysis in Washington, DC.
+A. Wess Mitchell is a leading foreign policy expert who formerly served as US Assistant Secretary of State for European and Eurasian Affairs.
 His books include The Unquiet Frontier: Rising Rivals, Vulnerable Allies, and the Crisis of American Power (Princeton).
-He currently serves at the US Department of State in the Bureau of European and Eurasian Affairs.